 Using a steam cleaner every three to six months can help extend the life of your carpets, upholstered furniture, and drapes.
 If you have pets, kids, or an otherwise busy household, you may want to bump it up to every six weeks or so.
 As for your floors, countertops, tile, and other hard surfaces, use a steam cleaner as often as you'd use a mop or spray cleaner.

 "For high-traffic rooms or cushions, make sure to steam clean once a year, more if there are many visible stains or dirt," advises Cohoon.

 Why Trust The Spruce?

-Having tested dozens of steam cleaners both at home and in The Lab, we considered features, price, design, and real-world scenarios when recommending the best steam cleaners.
+Having tested dozens of steam cleaners, both at home and in The Lab, we considered features, price, design, and real-world scenarios when recommending the best steam cleaners.
 We scoured product listings, third-party reviews, and user manuals before deciding which products to test.
-For additional insight, we consulted with Lauren Simonelli, cleaning expert and co-founder of ThreeMain.
-We also spoke with Kathy Cohoon, Operations Manager at Two Maids & A Mop, who offered insight on what to look for when purchasing steam cleaners and how to use them properly in a standard home.
+For additional insight, we consulted with Lauren Simonelli, a cleaning expert and co-founder of ThreeMain.
+We also spoke with Kathy Cohoon, operations manager at Two Maids & A Mop, who offered insight on what to look for when purchasing steam cleaners and how to use them properly in a standard home.

 What Is Spruce Approved?

-Here at The Spruce, we want to ensure we fully stand behind every product we recommend, and that when we say something is the best, we mean it.
+Here at The Spruce, we want to ensure we fully stand behind every product we recommend and that when we say something is the best, we mean it.
 You might have noticed The Spruce Approved badge next to the products on this list.
 Every product with this badge has been rigorously tested in person and carefully selected by our expert team of lab testers and editors.
-In most cases, we buy all these products ourselves, though occasionally we get samples provided to us directly by companies.
+In most cases, we buy all of these products ourselves, though occasionally we get samples provided to us directly by companies.
 No matter how we procure products, they all go through the same tests and must meet the same strict criteria to make the best-of cut.
-We also pride ourselves on transparency and will always let you know if we received a product for free.